Inside LA - The Los Angeles Lowdown

 A Day In Hollywood: Myth & Reality

 In 1923 when the Hollywood Sign was erected, the town below was home to what was by then already the fifth biggest industry in the US, moving pictures.
 The sign was a billboard, not for the film industry (which was at the time only just becoming known as “Hollywood”), but for the housing tract in the hills under the thirteen enormous letters (that originally spelled HOLLYWOODLAND).
 The spectacular sign quickly became entwined with the aspirations, glamour and innovation of movie industry of course, and the physical place and the myth were forged together.
-So much so that, nearly a century later, despite the original plan being for it to stand for only a year, it remains a powerful symbol of the American Dream.
+So much so that, nearly a century later, despite the original plan being for it to stand for only a year, it remains a powerful symbol of the California Dream.

 When we show guests the famous boulevard, it often seems to be an anti-climax for them: “isn’t this supposed to be the most glamorous place on earth?!”
 Of course, we all have high expectations of Hollywood, however, it’s also Hollywood, the myth, where rebel artists from around the world organized themselves, took risks, dared to dream and told stories that would change the hearts and minds of millions.